 - Fabric, decorative and velour.
 I got both of mine from Jo-Ann.

 - Sewing machine and coordinating thread

 - Regular and zipper foot for your machine

 - Scissors, pins, measuring tape, straight edge, marker, seam ripper

-And here are the steps for an easy DIY zipper throw pillow cover.
+And here are the steps for how to sew a pillow cover with a zipper.

 Step 1: Prep and cut fabric.

 First wash and dry your fabric to ensure it has been pre-shrunk.
 Iron if necessary and cut.
 I was using a pillow that needed a 20″ x 20″ pillow form, and I also added a 1″ seam allowance on each side.